 Rate Pegging

 The NSW Government introduced rate pegging in 1987.
-Rate pegging limits the amount that Council can increase its rate revenue from one year to the next by a specific figure determined by the Minister for Local Government.
+Rate pegging limits the amount that Council can increase its rate revenue from one year to the next by a specific figure determined by the Independent Pricing and Regulatory Tribunal (IPART).